Author specializing in general copyright: Dr. jur. Isabel Tillmann, Bad Honnef/Rhöndorf

-The directive on the harmonization of certain aspects of copyright and related rights in the information society from the year 2001 aimed to adapt copyright regulations to the requirements of technological development.
-In view of the wiggle room that member states have with regard to the implementation, and also because not all defined limits (see Limitations to copyright) are mandatory, one can hardly speak of complete harmonization.
-This link (in German) provides an overview of the implementation in the context of the so-called “first basket” and “second basket."
+The Directive on the harmonization of certain aspects of copyright and related rights in the information society from the year 2001 first aimed to adapt copyright regulations to the requirements of technological development.
+20 years later, in June 2021, the 2019 Directive on Copyright and Related Rights in the Digital Single Market has been legally implemented in Germany.
+However, it remains to be seen how some points will be dealt with in practice.
+In view of the wiggle room that member states have with regard to the legal implementation of EU directives, and also because not all defined limits (see Limitations to copyright) are mandatory, one can hardly speak of complete harmonization.

-The following websites offer an overview of the prevailing legal norms, as well as the ongoing discussions: Federal Ministry of Justice and for Consumer Protection (BMJV); European Commission, on resale right; World Intellectual Property Organization, WIPO.
+An overview of the legal changes in Germany in 2021 is provided in a FAQ (in German) from the Federal Ministry of Justice and for Consumer Protection (BMJV); more information can be found on the webpage of the European Commission, on resale right, or the World Intellectual Property Organization, WIPO.

 A German media artist wants to use excerpts of a video dance performance by a British artist for his/her installation.
 The British artist is not a member of a collecting society. (see administration of rights without collecting societies)